CLICK IMAGE TO ENLARGE (+)

 As far as spray systems are concerned, there are two basic types: low-pressure and high-pressure.
 Depending on the application, one or the other will work best.

-The high-pressure systems offer spray pressures of 2000 psi and beyond.
+The high-pressure systems offer spray pressures of 2,000 psi and beyond.
 The Widoberg/Widospray types generate high pressure within the gun, using normal shop compressed air.
 In addition, the exact volume of compound can be metered with each spray cycle.
-The major advantage of this type of spray system is that in can penetrate the wind barrier created by the buffing wheel, meaning more compound will delivered to the buffing wheel.
-Savings of 50% or more in compound consumption can be achieved.
+The major advantage of this type of spray system is that it can penetrate the wind barrier created by the buffing wheel, meaning more compound will delivered to the buffing wheel.
+Savings of 50 percent or more in compound consumption can be achieved.
 The disadvantage of this type of system is the high initial investment cost as well as high maintenance costs.

 Regardless of the type of liquid compound system used—be it fed via drums, pressure pots, or large “vat” style systems—one must pay special attention to the actual plumbing and manifold systems.
-In theory, only minimal piping diameter is required (1/2 – 1 inch).
+In theory, only minimal piping diameter is required (1/2–1 inch).
 In reality, and in a practical sense, larger is better.
 The key is getting enough volume to your spray apparatus.
-Thus – 2–3-inch plumbing/manifold diameter will allow proper volume to get to your spray guns.
+Thus, a 2–3-inch plumbing/manifold diameter will allow proper volume to get to your spray guns.
 This is especially true when feeding multiple machines from one compound source, where typically the last machine or last gun in the line tends to be “starved” for compound.
-Such a simple changes can yield fantastic results and reduce downtime due to improper or lack of compound application.
+Such a simple change can yield fantastic results and reduce downtime due to improper or lack of compound application.

 Whether you operate a fully automated polishing operation or a small job shop, there is always room for improvement.
 There are many choices of equipment and methods available in the market today, and the point here is to open your eyes to the new possibilities that you may have been missing.
 We must invest in the future if we expect to be able to compete in the new global economy.